simonesilvestroni/m2m-website/_posts/2022-05-16-indieweb-and-webmentions-for-my-static-site.md

   - Javascript
   - Jekyll
   - Liquid
-description: 'Analysing the method I used to implement IndieWeb principles and webmentions.
+summary: 'Analysing the method I used to implement IndieWeb principles and webmentions.
 A step-by-step process that works on a Jekyll-based static website.'
 featimage: true
 featimage-name: 'indieweb-and-webmentions-for-my-static-site.jpg'
 featimage-alt: IndieWeb logo